 In accordance with the CAP requirement, ARUP and UM/UCH have a mutual agreement that when ARUP has verified a critical result from a sample referred to them by UM/UCH, they will call the UM/UCH laboratory with these results.
-Notification to the patient's caregiver, is the responsibility of the UCH laboratory.
+Notification to the ordering physician, is the responsibility of the UCH laboratory.